Do Good, Feel Better

 When I decided requesting the Pulse Program and carried on the interviews, I never thought that I would end in Ireland, and now I think: THANK YOU.
 We can contribute with lasting and real value in every single non-profit organization.

-Barretstown is evolving positively in terms of facilities, number of campers, volunteers and fundraising, but they want to growth in technology development at the same level.
+Barretstown is evolving positively in terms of facilities, number of campers, volunteers and fundraising, but they want to grow in technology development at the same level.
 And that is my mission here:

 Project “Create a smart and more efficient environment.”